vogtb/spreadsheet/README.md

 Input like `10%` should be parsed and stored as a number.

+### Sheet.ts and Helpers.ts should be check conversion capabilities in same way as TypeConverter
+When we check to see if a value taken from a cell is of a certain type, we should check in the same way as the TypeConverter.

 ### Scrape jsdocs for functions, put in simple index.html, doc.md files to serve up simple documentation